 - I have lived with (fill in the blank) forever, there’s nothing wrong with it

-Getting the staging and pricing right matter tremendously.
-Today let’s just focus on staging.
+Getting the home prepped and pricing right matter tremendously.
+Today let’s focus on preparing and staging.

 Let’s look at some photos to drive the point home.
-I won’t say where these were taken, only that it’s a Santa Clara County home for sale right now.
+I won’t say where these were taken, only that these were taken at various homes in Santa Clara County (rather than using a single home to preserve the anonymity of the examples used).

 What to do?
-A seller could have refaced the cabinets (and replaced the countertop with an attractive formica or Corian countertop) to clean it up.
+A seller could have refaced or painted the cabinets, or replaced the doors.
+Damaged countertops can be replaced with an attractive formica or Corian countertop, or refinished to clean it up.
 Few buyers worry about the inside of the cabinets – it’s the outside that they care about.

 The back yard is the least important of all the areas to worry about, since buyers are braver about tackling a part of the property that isn’t visible to the world and that they can avoid going through for awhile if needed.
-Even so, it’s best to at least cut down the tall weeds!
+Even so, it’s best to at least cut down the tall weeds and remove worn-out personal property!

-Most homes are not this bad, of course, and it doesn’t take nearly so much effort or money to really get a home in shape to sell.
+Most homes are not this bad, of course, but they might have one or two of the issues on this list and it doesn’t take nearly so much effort or money to really get a home in shape to sell.

 Are there any general “rules of thumb” for preparing your home to sell?
 Yes!
 The vast majority of times, these items are needed to be done to maximize your home selling price:

-- Decutter – often we live with too much stuff in our homes, in our garages, in our bookshelves, closets and cabinets.
+- Decutter (or better Move Out) – often we live with too much stuff in our homes, in our garages, in our bookshelves, closets and cabinets.
 How much?
-Usually, to sell, about 1/3 of everything must go!
-(Donate it, sell it, store it, but get it out of the home!)
+Usually, to sell, at least 1/3 of everything must go!
+(Donate it, sell it, store it, but get it out of the home!).
+Now more than ever we’re seeing the greatest seller success with vacant, professionally staged homes!

-- Make it light – trim back bushes that grow in front of windows, pull back curtains (or perhaps eliminate them), add lights to dark rooms.
-Whatever the need is, make sure it’s handled so your home is light.
+- Make it Light – trim back bushes that grow in front of windows, pull back curtains (or perhaps eliminate them), and add lights to dark rooms.
+Whatever the need is, make sure it’s handled so your home is light, bright, and airy!
 Dark homes are a turnoff to buyers.
-They often cannot imagine what it will take to lighten up the house.
+They often cannot imagine what it will take to lighten up the house, and darkness can have an affect on peoples mood.

-- Focus on an inviting front of the home, add color, make the pathways clear of hoses, debris, etc. Declutter.
-Add colorful annuals near the front door.
-Make sure your front door is impeccably clean (it may need refinishing, repainting or replacing).
+- Face Forward – focus on an inviting front of the home, make the pathways clear of hoses and debris, etc. If you have yard ornaments or decor in front, declutter.
+If the front is bland, add a small pop of color, perhaps some flowering annuals near the door.
+Tidy up the garden landscaping so it looks healthy and appropriately trimmed.
+And last but not least, make sure the front door is impeccably clean (it may need refinishing, repainting or replacing).

-I co-authored a book, “Get The Best Deal When Selling Your Home in Silicon Valley“, and would be happy to give you a copy of it when we meet to discuss selling your home (no obligation).
-Or you can find it online or in local bookstores.
-The book contains many more ways to get top dollar when you sell your Silicon Valley house or condo.
-Please email or call me today to discuss selling your home in Los Gatos, San Jose, or Saratoga.
+A few years ago I co-authored a book, “Get The Best Deal When Selling Your Home in Silicon Valley“, and would be happy to give you a copy of it when we meet to discuss selling your home (no obligation) or you can find it online.
+The book contains many more ways to get top dollar when you sell your Silicon Valley house or condo, and my blogs are regularly updated with fresh information for buyers, sellers, and homeowners in the greater Silicon Valley area.
+Please feel free to email or call me today to discuss selling your home in Los Gatos, San Jose, Saratoga, and beyond!